Section 4: Investigating a metal-detector reading

 5) The ground that has been loosened should then be removed with the trowel.
 It may be moved to one side onto a cleared area or may be placed in a plastic bucket depending on the kind of metal contamination at the site.
 When the contamination includes a lot of very small metal fragments, it can be more efficient to remove all the spoil in the bucket.

 When the contamination consists of ferrous fragments, a magnet can be attached to the trowel and the spoil tipped over the magnet as it is moved aside.
-This can be very effective at trapping ferrous material that may have made the metal-detector signal.
+This can be very effective at separating ferrous material that may have made the metal-detector signal.

 Whenever metal is found during the excavation - with the magnet or by eye - the deminer should check the position of the original indication with the metal-detector.